 We are devoted to helping everyone continue to be the best they can be.

 Route to patent qualification

 On becoming a patent attorney, you will join a profession which is intellectually stimulating and allows you to build on your technical expertise.

 There are a number of qualifications needed to become a patent attorney.

-We are well known for our flexible approach to professional development.
-We work with you to ensure that the route you take is appropriate, and where necessary alternative time frames are put in place.
-After all, we understand life happens and it is important to account for this on your qualification journey.
+We are well known for our flexible approach to professional development and can tailor training to meet the needs of our technical assistants to allow them to develop in the most appropriate way for both themselves and the firm.
+We will work with you to ensure that the route you take is appropriate, and where necessary alternative time frames are put in place.